Cheek Surgery and Fat Pads during a Facelift

 - As you age, changes to the buccal fat pads and SMAS often leads to drooping of the mouth, face and jowls.

-- Sometimes the drooping of those sections of the face are quite severe; in this scenario, you may find yourself unhappy with your appearance and want a lift of those sections of your facial anatomy and skin – leading you to research your Facelift options.
+- Sometimes the drooping of those sections of the face is quite severe; in this scenario, you may find yourself unhappy with your appearance and want a lift of those sections of your facial anatomy and skin, this can in turn lead you to research your Facelift options.

 Procedures for facial rejuvenation, that do NOT involve manipulating these specific areas of the face and cheeks, don’t tend to have very long-lasting results.